-According to Parliament's mandate, any person (data subject) should have the right to have their personal data erased when a) the data processing does not comply with EU rules, b) the data are no longer necessary for the purposes for which they were collected or c) the person objects or withdraws his/her consent for the processing of his/her personal data.
+Parliament says any person (data subject) should have the right to have their personal data erased if a) the data processing does not comply with EU rules; b) the data are no longer necessary for the purposes for which they were collected; or c) the person objects or withdraws his/her consent for the processing of his/her personal data.

-Furthermore, to enforce this right, if a person asks an Internet company to erase his/her data, the company should also forward the request to others which replicate the data.
-This "right to erasure" builds upon what is outlined in the 1995 directive and the Commission proposal.
+Furthermore, to enforce this right, if a person asks an internet company to erase his/her data, the company should also forward the request to any others that replicate the data.
+This "right to erasure" builds on what is outlined in the 1995 directive and in the Commission proposal.

-However, this right would be restricted in some cases, for instance when the data are needed for historical, statistical and scientific research purposes, for public health reasons or to exercise the right to freedom of expression.
-Also, the right to erasure would not apply when the retention of personal data is necessary to fulfill a contract or is required by law.
+However, this right would be restricted in some cases, for instance when the data is needed for historical, statistical and scientific research purposes, for public health reasons or to exercise the right to freedom of expression.
+Also, the right to erasure would not apply when the retention of personal data is necessary to fulfil a contract or is required by law.

-The "right to erasure" would cover the "right to be forgotten" as proposed by the Commission.
+The "right to erasure" would cover the "right to be forgotten" proposed by the

 Explicit consent (Article 7)

-Where processing is based on consent, a company could process personal data only after obtaining clear permission from the data subject, who could withdraw his/her consent at any time.
+Parliament says that where processing is based on consent, a company should process personal data only after obtaining clear permission from the data subject, who should be able to withdraw his/her consent at any time.
 A person's consent means "any freely given, specific, informed and explicit indication of his/her wishes, either by a statement or by a clear affirmative action".
 The Council, in its negotiating brief, proposes to use the vaguer term "unambiguous consent" which MEPs find too unclear and open to interpretation.

-Civil Liberties MEPs retained this proposal.
+MEPs retained the Commission's proposal.
 They also stipulate that the execution of a contract or the provision of a service cannot be made conditional upon consent to processing personal data that is not strictly needed for the completion of that contract or service.

-Furthermore, according to Parliament's position, the consent loses its effect as soon as the processing of personal data is no longer needed for the initial purpose for which they were collected.
-MEPs also stiuplate that withdrawing consent must be as easy as giving it.
+Furthermore, according to Parliament's position, the consent should lose its effect as soon as the processing of personal data is no longer needed for the initial purpose for which it was collected.
+MEPs also stipulate that withdrawing consent must be as easy as giving it.